nubenetes/awesome-kubernetes/docs/aws.md

 - [serverlessland.com 🌟](https://serverlessland.com/) This site brings together all the latest blogs, videos, and training for AWS Serverless.
 Learn to use and build apps that scale automatically on low-cost, fully-managed serverless architecture.
 	- [serverlessland.com/patterns: Serverless Patterns Collection 🌟](https://serverlessland.com/patterns) Use serverless patterns to quickly build integrations using AWS SAM and CDK templates.
 Filter by pattern and copy the template directly into your application.
 	- [AWS SAM Pipelines](https://serverlessland.com/explore/sam-pipelines) Video tutorials: Learn how to generate CI/CD pipelines and deployment templates for serverless applications with AWS’ best practices for CloudBees, JenkinsCI, GitLab, GitHub using AWS SAM Pipelines.
+- [AWS Activate 🌟](https://aws.amazon.com/activate) AWS Activate offers startups free tools, resources, and more to quickly get started on AWS.
+Build and scale with up to $100,000 in AWS Activate credits

 ## Blogs
 - [Jayendra's Blog 🌟🌟🌟](https://jayendrapatil.com/)